 Q. My 3-year-old is terrified of the "monsters" under his bed.
 It's gotten to the point where he wakes up screaming a couple nights a week.
 It's exhausting for everyone in the house, and I feel terrible for my child.
 What can I do to help him get over this fear?
 Does he need to see a child psychologist?

 A. Nighttime can be a scary time for children!
 Your son is at the age when his vivid imagination is developing, and nightmares can be frequent: Preschoolers often distort reality during sleep and in their dreams.
 For example, a funny cartoon character your child saw during the day may be morphed into a monster during a dream.

-Track the trigger.
-Minimize scary stories, scary TV (even the evening news can provoke nightmares), and certain cartoons if the monster your child draws looks suspiciously like a kids' show character.
+Minimize scary stories, scary TV (even the evening news can provoke nightmares) and certain cartoons if the monster your child draws looks suspiciously like a kids' show character.